 The president is elected by parliament every five years and is the head of state.
-Conservative New Democracy party-veteran Prokopis Pavlopoulos was appointed in March 2015 with a term expiration of 2020.
 In a landmark move, high court judge Katerina Sakellaropoulou was elected Greece’s first female president in January 2020 with an overwhelming majority of parliamentary votes.
-She is set to take up the position in March.
+She took office on 13 March 2020, succeeding former conservative president Prokopis Pavlopoulos.

 The presidency is largely a ceremonial post as most power lies with the prime minister and the government.
 The president’s duties include formally appointing the prime minister, on whose recommendation he/she also appoints or dismisses other members of government.
 He/she represents the state in its relations to other countries and proclaims referendums, among holding other responsibilities.

 The Hellenic Parliament is the supreme democratic institution that represents Greek citizens through an elected body of Members of Parliament (MPs).
 Their core activity is legislative work and the exercise of control over the government.